Raw Milk: How Our Herd Share Works

 We love raw milk but cannot have our own cow.
 Here, I explain how our herd share works which is the next best thing to owning a cow.

 When it comes to raw milk and consuming it, it can be a bit controversial.
-In this article, I explain the main reasons why we do drink it.
+In this article, I explain the main reasons why we drink it.
 I also go into where we get our raw milk: our herd share and how it works.

-This post contains affiliate links, which means I make a small commission at no extra cost to you.
+This post contains affiliate links, which means I make a small commission at no extra cost to youYou can read my full disclosure.

 Why we drink raw milk